-Our Michigan hit and run car accident lawyers can help if you were injured in an auto accident with a motorist who fled the scene, you are likely suffering from severe injuries and unsure of your legal options.
+Our Michigan hit and run car accident lawyers can help if you were injured in an auto accident with a motorist who fled the scene.
+You are likely suffering from severe injuries and unsure of your legal options.
 Furthermore, any surgeries or rehabilitation will leave you with an inability to work, despite a pile of medical bills.

 While no-fault insurance benefits can alleviate your financial strain from lost wages, medical bills, and other associated costs, you may be entitled additional compensation to cover the full extent of your losses.
 However, pursuing additional recovery alone might prove difficult.